UmarMsani/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Global variables: a script that lists environment variables.
 5. Local variables: a script that lists all local variables and environment variables, and functions.
 6. Local variable: script that creates a new local variable.
+7. Global variable: script that creates a new global variable.